michael2to3/moodle-qformat_excel/README.md

    - Follow the on-screen instructions to complete the installation.

 3. **Verify Installation**:
-   - After installation, 'moodle2xlsx' should be listed under the Plugins section in Moodle.
+   - After installation, 'moodle-qformat_xlsx' should be listed under the Plugins section in Moodle.

 ## Usage

 ### Importing XLSX Files

-1. Navigate to the `moodle2xlsx` import section in Moodle.
+1. Navigate to the `moodle-qformat_xlsx` import section in Moodle.
 2. Choose the XLSX file you want to import.
 3. Map the columns in your XLSX file to the corresponding fields in Moodle.
 4. Click on 'Import' to complete the process.